 The Commonwealth of Massachusetts does not consider coverage by insurance carriers outside of the United States or coverage by foreign National Health Service programs as comparable under a qualifying student health insurance program.
-All Western New England University undergraduate students are automatically enrolled in the university’s health insurance plan and the cost of the plan is applied to the student’s bill.
+All Western New England University ALL students are automatically enrolled in the university’s health insurance plan and the cost of the plan is applied to the student’s bill.

-- Degree-seeking undergraduate students – if enrolled in over 9 credits, you must have insurance or waive the university’s policy with a comparable policy of your own.
+- Degree-seeking undergraduate students: you must have insurance or waive the university’s policy with a comparable policy of your own.

 - Exchange Students:

-- Full year students can purchase the university’s insurance or waive the university’s insurance if you have a U.S. based policy that is also comparable to the university's policy.
+- Full year students must purchase the university’s insurance or waive the university’s insurance if you have a U.S. based policy that is also comparable to the university's policy.

 - One semester exchange students can purchase a specific university plan intended for one semester students or waive the university’s insurance if you have a U.S. based policy.
 Your insurance policy must still meet the Department of State health insurance requirements for the J visa.

-- Graduate students – if enrolled in over 6 credits, you must have insurance or waive the university’s policy.
+- Graduate students: must purchase the university’s insurance or waive the University’s policy.

 Student Health Insurance Plan Waiver

 International students may be eligible to waive the Student Health Insurance Plan if they have health insurance plans with American-based carriers which meet or exceed the Commonwealth of Massachusetts standards.

 Full year students starting in the Fall term waive their insurance by mid-September or be liable for the full charge.
-Students starting in the Spring term, must waive their insurance by late January for the charges to be removed.
+Students starting in January, must waive their insurance by late January for the charges to be removed.
 All returning students must waive their insurance each fall.